1,000+ Opportunities

 Save a search for “Department of Health And Human Services” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: This funding opportunity is open to accredited colleges and universities with terminal degrees in the United States.
+Search similar grants →According to the current listing, eligibility includes: This funding opportunity is open to accredited colleges and universities with terminal degrees in the United States.
 Only consortium-based approaches will be considered for this program, and applications must include letters of intent from proposed consortia members.
 In order to diversify the public health informatics and technology workforce and to increase the number of underrepresented minority professionals, the lead applicant in the consortium should be an MSI with an existing computer science, information science, biomedical technology, public health, health informatics, or similar program.
 Non-MSI institutions with a strong track record of graduating underrepresented minority students may also apply, but must include at least one MSI as a consortium member.
 Funding priority will be given to consortia that have an MSI lead Eligible applicant types include: Private nonprofit institution/organization (includes institutions of higher education and hospitals), State (includes District of Columbia, public institutions of higher education and hospitals), Public nonprofit institution/organization (includes institutions of higher education and hospitals).
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program